 Can you freeze baked potatoes?

 Yes!
-Bake the potatoes as directed in step #2.
-Then, let them completely cool and wrap each potato in foil.
-Store them in a freezer-safe bag or container and freeze them for up to 3 months.
-I recommend storing the filling separately.
+Bake as directed in step #2, then let them cool completely.
+Wrap each potato in foil and store in a freezer-safe bag or container for up to 3 months.
+Store the filling separately.

 How to store and reheat leftovers:

-Storing: Store leftover stuffed sweet potatoes in an airtight container in the refrigerator for up to 4 – 5 days.
+Storing: Keep leftovers in an airtight container in the fridge for up to 4–5 days.

 If you love this recipe, try these next!